Riding the Trend or Protecting Profits | 10x Genomics Inc. (TXG)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TXG starting from CRUTCHFIELD BRADFORD, who sale 288 shares at the price of $78.60 back on Feb 22.
-After this action, CRUTCHFIELD BRADFORD now owns 97,365 shares of 10x Genomics Inc., valued at $22,637 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TXG starting from Saxonov Serge, who sale 551 shares at the price of $78.60 back on Feb 22.
+After this action, Saxonov Serge now owns 912,742 shares of 10x Genomics Inc., valued at $43,309 using the latest closing price.

-McAnear Justin J., the Chief Financial Officer of 10x Genomics Inc., sale 288 shares at $78.60 during a trade that took place back on Feb 22, which means that McAnear Justin J. is holding 38,531 shares at $22,637 based on the most recent closing price.
+Hindson Benjamin J., the See Remarks of 10x Genomics Inc., sale 360 shares at $78.59 during a trade that took place back on Feb 22, which means that Hindson Benjamin J. is holding 160,326 shares at $28,294 based on the most recent closing price.

 Stock Fundamentals for TXG